zhutoutoutousan/A-study-note-as-a-beginner/study/computer-science/terminology.md

 - The CMTS serves a similar function as the DSL network's DSLAM--- turning the analog signal sent from the cable modems in many downstream homes back into digital format.
 ## CO
 - (networking)Central office

+### Cryptoanalysis
+- studies the breaking of cryptosystems.
+### Cryptography
+- Cryptography concerns itself with the design of cryptosystems
+### Cryptology
+- *Cryptology*, the study of cryptosystems, can be subdivided into two disciplines.

 # D
 ## Data structures
 - A **data structure** is a way to store and organize data in order to facilitate access and modifications.
 ## Dial-up
 ## Dictionary
-- (COmputer networking)Many algorithms need only the ability to insert elements into, delete elements from, and test membership in a set.
+- (Computer networking)Many algorithms need only the ability to insert elements into, delete elements from, and test membership in a set.
 We call a **dynamic** set that supports these operations a **dictionary**.
 - (Python)

 ## Distributed application